Beer in Vietnam

-Vietnam is one of the world's top ten markets for beer consumption, with an established indigenous beer culture that emerged during French colonisation.
+Vietnam has an established beer culture that emerged during French colonisation.
+Beer in Vietnamese is bia, calqued from French bière.
+Some beer brands or beer types that are popular in Vietnam include Bia Saigon, Bia Hanoi, bia hơi, Heineken beer, and Tiger Beer.

 Macro breweries

 Vietnam's beer market is fragmented, with a range of breweries controlling different market segments in different areas of the country.